krollobrocket/cision-block/readme.txt

 If you have questions or perhaps some idea on things that should be added you can also try [slack](https://join.slack.com/t/cyclonecode/shared_invite/zt-6bdtbdab-n9QaMLM~exHP19zFDPN~AQ).

+= Pro Version =

+There is a PRO version of this plugin, which includes extended features.
+For instance:

+- Support to fetch entire feed and not only the last 100 entries.
+- Custom post types.
+Creates a post for each item in Wordpress.
+This means that all news have standard Wordpress links.
+- Custom taxonomies for categories and tags fetched from Cision.
+- Use standard article template from your active theme.
+- Annual free support and quicker response times.

+To get more information about the Pro version, send me an email at [cyclonecode@gmail.com](mailto:cyclonecode@gmail.com).

 = Widget =

 You can display a feed in any sidebar by adding and configure a widget.